robertobatts/aws-certification-notes/notes/22-security-and-encryption.md

 - Better to use aliases in this case (to hide the change of key for the application)
 - Good solution to rotate CMK that are not eligible for automatica rotation (like asymmetric CMK)

+## KMS Multi-Region Keys
+- Replicate the same key with the same id and same rotation across multiple regions
+- You can encrypt with this in one region, and decrypt in another region
+- No need of re-ecnrypting data or making cross-Region API calls when you move data to another region
+- KMS Multi-Region are NOT global, it is Primary + Replicas
+- Each Multi-Region key is managed independently with their own key policy
+- Use cases: global client-side encryption, encryption on Global DynamoDB, Global Aurora

+## S3 Replication with Encryption
+- If you enable S3 Replication from one bucket to another, unencrypted objects and objects encrypted with SSE-S3 are replicated by default
+- Objects encrypted with SSE-C (customer provided key) are never replicated
+- For objects encrypted with SSE-KMS, you have to enable the option
+	- Specify which KMS Key to encrypt the objects within the target bucket
+	- Adapt KMS Key Policy for the target key
+	- Set IAM Role with kms:Decrypt for the source KMS Key and kms:Encrypt for the target KMS Key
+	- You might get KMS throttling errors, in which case you can ask for a Service Quotas increase
+- You can use multi-region AWS KMS Keys, but they are currently treated as independent keys by S3 (the objects will still be decrypted and then encrypted)

+## Encrypted AMI Sharing Process
+- AMI in Account A is encrypted with KMS Key from Account A
+- To launch an EC2 instance in Account B from this AMI you must modify the image atribute to add a Launch Permission which corresponds to the specified target AWS account
+- You must share the KMS Key used to encrypt the snapshot of the AMI, with the Account B/IAM Role
+- The IAM Role/User in Account B must have the permissions to DescribeKey, ReEncrypted, CreateGrant, Decrypt
+- When launching an EC2 instance from the AMI, optionally the Account B can specify a new KMS key in its own account to re-encrypt the volumes

 ## SSM Parameter Store
 - Secure storage for configuration and secrets
 - Optional Seamless Encryption using KMS